microsoft/vscode-prompt-tsx/README.md

 ### Flex Behavior

-Wholesale pruning is not always already.
+Wholesale pruning is not always ideal.
 Instead, we'd prefer to include as much of the query as possible.
 To do this, we can use the `flexGrow` property, which allows an element to use the remainder of its parent's token budget when it's rendered.

 `prompt-tsx` provides a utility component that supports this use case: `TextChunk`.
 Given input text, and optionally a delimiting string or regular expression, it'll include as much of the text as possible to fit within its budget: